Cristian-Emil/Proiect_Final/README.md

 ATTENTION: Inside the program have been inserted several lines of Thread.sleep.
 These have the role of reducing the execution speed of the program if it is used in the didactic purpose.
 In the existing repository, these lines have been commented.
 In order to have an effect, they must be uncommented, those signs "//" in front of the command line must be deleted.

+Only for study

+PS: In general, to search for a specific address, I preferred to use XPATH or CssSelector instead of an ID The Xpath allows us to walk up and down its branches while the ID is unique and must be correctly identified

 RO - Proiect_Final.